 About Dance Centre Kenya

-In January of 2015 four families, the MacSweens, Plumbes, Dolan/Shaws, and Vaderas came together to establish a new school of dance in Nairobi.
-With very different backgrounds and professions these families quickly became unified under the prospect of bringing an international level of training to the children of Kenya.
-Professional American ballerina Cooper Rust was brought on board as Artistic Director, and so, Dance Centre Kenya was born.
+From small beginnings, established by a few families of talented dancers who wished to advance their children’s training, the Plumbe, Shaw/Dolan and Vadera families came together to establish a new dance school in Nairobi.
+With very different backgrounds and professions, these families shared the same vision of providing a world class level of training to the children of Kenya.
+Professional American ballerina Cooper Rust was brought on board as Artistic Director and so, Dance Centre Kenya was born.

 Caroline obtained a Bachelor of Dance in Jazz- Musical Dance at the Amsterdam School of the Arts.
 During her training, she received classes in ballet, jazz, contemporary dance, tap dance, singing, musical theatre and acting and worked with directors/choreographers WiesBloemen, Eddy Habbema and David Greaves.
 Caroline has been working for Dance Centre Kenya since January 2016.